sepse/sepse.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---
 I'm a curious Computer Engineer; here you will find a collection of my projects where I use various technological tools to explore the world and get things done.
-I play well with open source software and hardware, with a history of developing prototypes with hardware and software.
+I play well with open source software and hardware, and develop prototypes using them.

 #### Tech I use: